REDI4000 – Interreligious Relations: Defining Moments, Current Encounters

 All lectures will be held during a compact seminar in Oslo.

-During the course the following assignments must be fulfilled:
+During the course the following assignments must be completed within the assigned deadlines:

 Examination